 - 1.1.1 Coordination.
-Coordinate information gathering, program formulation and program implementation between City agencies, other jurisdictions and appropriate public and private entities to achieve the maximum mutual benefit. - 1.1.2 Disruption Reduction.
-Reduce potential disruption due to disaster, with an emphasis on critical facilities, governmental functions, infrastructure and information resources. - 1.1.3 Facility/Systems Location and Maintenance.
-Locate new critical facilities and infrastructure outside of hazard areas, especially VHFHSZs, when feasible.
-If no feasible alternative site exists, ensure that these facilities incorporate all necessary protections to allow them to continue to serve essential community needs during and after disaster events.
+Coordinate information gathering, program formulation and program implementation between City agencies, other jurisdictions and appropriate public and private entities to achieve the maximum mutual benefit with the greatest efficiency of funds and staff. - 1.1.2 Disruption Reduction.
+Reduce potential disruption due to disaster, with an emphasis on critical facilities, governmental functions, infrastructure and information resources.

+- 1.1.3 Facility/Systems Maintenance.
 Provide redundancy (back-up) systems and strategies for continuation of adequate critical infrastructure systems and services so as to assure adequate circulation, communications, power, transportation, water and other services for emergency response in the event of disaster related systems disruptions and the growing climate emergency. - 1.1.4 Health/Environmental Protection.
-Protect the public and workers from the release of hazardous materials and protect City water supplies and resources from contamination resulting from release or intrusion resulting from a disaster event, including protection of the environment and public from potential health and safety hazards associated with program implementation. - 1.1.5 Risk Reduction.
+Protect the public and workers from the release of hazardous materials and protect City water supplies and resources from contamination resulting from accidental release or intrusion resulting from a disaster event, including protection of the environment and public from potential health and safety hazards associated with program implementation. - 1.1.5 Risk Reduction.
 Reduce potential risk hazards due to disaster with a focus on protecting the most vulnerable people, places and systems. - 1.1.6 State and Federal Regulations.
-Assure compliance with applicable State and federal planning and development regulations.
-Regularly adopt new provisions of the California Building Standards Code, Title 24, and California Fire Code into the LAMC to ensure that new development meets or exceeds Statewide minimums.
-Ensure new development in VHFHSZs adheres to the California Building Code, the California Fire Code, Los Angeles Fire Code and California Public Resources Code.
-Facilitate compliance with new standards for existing non-conforming structures and evacuation routes. - 1.1.7 Building Community Capacity.
+Assure compliance with applicable state and federal planning and development regulations. - 1.1.7 Building Community Capacity.
 Build social cohesion and increase local resilience through community collaboration and education.
-Provide outreach and education on topics including: local hazards, disaster prevention and preparation and evacuation procedures with an emphasis on reaching vulnerable communities. - 1.1.8 Land Use.
-Consider hazard information and available mitigations when making decisions about future land use.
-Maintain existing low density and open space designations in Very High Fire Hazard Severity Zones.
-Ensure mitigations are incorporated for new development in hazard areas such as VHFHSZs, landslide areas, flood zones and in other areas with limited adaptive capacity.